Tamar Valley Semaphore Towers

 From its foundation in 1806, Launceston, settled at the convergence of three rivers, was a trading port.
 Arriving at the northeastern coastline of Tasmania at Low Head, ships would pick up a pilot and sail the final 70km along kanamaluka/Tamar Estuary to Launceston’s ports.

 From 1835, a series of semaphore towers along the Tamar Valley relayed the approach of ships through to Launceston.
-With surprising speed, large amounts of information could be communicated ahead of the ship regarding its cargo, its passengers, even the health of those on board.
+With surprising speed, large amounts of information could be communicated ahead of the ship regarding its cargo, its passengers, and even the health of those on board.

 The four Tamar Valley semaphore towers, located at Windmill Hill, Mt Direction, Mt George and Low Head, have been restored and Ascent Fitness has developed a great day out visiting each.